MicrosoftDocs/mooncaketest/articles/documentdb/documentdb-performance-tips.md

 11. **Use 64-bit host processing**

-    The DocumentDB SDK works in a 32-bit host process.
+    The DocumentDB SDK works in a 32-bit host process when you are using DocumentDB .NET SDK version 1.11.4 and above.
 However, if you are using cross partition queries, 64-bit host processing is recommended for improved performance.
 The following types of applications have 32-bit host process as the default, so in order to change that to 64-bit, follow these steps based on the type of your application:

     - For Executable applications, this can be done by unchecking the **Prefer 32-bit** option in the **Project Properties** window, on the **Build** tab.

     - For VSTest based test projects, this can be done by selecting **Test**->**Test Settings**->**Default Processor Architecture as X64**, from the **Visual Studio Test** menu option.